Abranchini/ADA_Project/README.md

 - Relate importance of conflict with attention it got by other countries.

 Until the 25th of November (Data interpretation)
-- From the patterns discovered before, build a possible predictive model that would enables to antecipate possible emotional reactions to a new conflict.
+- From the patterns discovered before, build a possible predictive model that would enable to antecipate possible emotional reactions to a new conflict.
 - Enrich our potential conclusions regarding reactions to big events with web data.